Pivotal's goal is to change the way the world makes software and we kinda sorta really mean it.

 -- Big Data is our suite of battled-hardened products, now open sourced.
 Greenplum tackles massive datasets with the comfort of PostgreSQL.
 Apache HAWQ (incubating) brings Greenplum's distributed query planner to Hadoop.
 Gemfire, donated as Apache Geode (incubating), is an in-memory distributed grid with years of high performance in high-stakes systems.

-To see our open jobs and apply directly, follow this referral URL: http://grnh.se/xiy346
+To see all our open jobs and apply directly, follow this referral URL: http://grnh.se/xiy346

-You can also email me at firstname.lastname@example.org to answer any questions.
+You can also email me at firstname.lastname@example.org to answer any questions you might have.

 Either of these helps me score one of our referral bonsues (did I mention our generous referral scheme?)